AmokSolderer/APC/DOC/PinMameSound_3_7.md

       default:                                            // use default treatment for undefined types return(0);}}

-What we have now is a default handler for all the sound numbers that have exceptions defined.
+What we have now is a default handler for all the sound numbers that have no exceptions defined.
 The filenames of these sounds just consist of the channel number, an underscore and the sound number in hex followed by ".snd".
 There is a routine called

     byte USB_GenerateFilename(byte Channel, byte Sound, char* FileName)

 which adds the hex code to a given filename and handles the display messages if the audio debug mode is active.
-It returns a 1 in case the soundfiles does exist and a 0 if it doesn't.
+It returns a 1 in case the soundfile does exist and a 0 if it doesn't.
 Is is therefore only necessary to play the sound when the return value has been 1.

-In EX_Blank the 'if' for sound command 38 is just meant as an example to make it clear where exceptions have to be added, but for the Jungle Lord we can keep this as our first audio command is indeed 38 (0x26).
+In EX_Blank the 'if' for sound command 38 is just meant as an example to make it clear where exceptions have to be added, but for the Jungle Lord we can keep this as our first special audio command is indeed 38 (0x26).

 ### Random sounds